Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 At this point I had explored the SDKs, APIs, orchestrations, tools and discovered approaches that worked most of the time with small local models.
 It seemed an appropriate time to explore larger, commercial models to see what they could achieve and also what challenges might be involved.

-The first considerations were
-- Where can I find them?
-- How much will it cost?

 I had noticed the recently released [Github Models](https://docs.github.com/en/github-models) service which allows you to experiment with a large selection of models for free with restrictions or derestricted with billing linked to your Github account.
 This seemed like a low barrier to entry, plus the [AI Toolkit](https://learn.microsoft.com/en-us/windows/ai/toolkit/) plugin in VSCode made it easy to explore the catalogue.

 I decided to start with the simplest thing that could possibly work, on the smallest model available (within reason, given cost vs performance etc etc).
 Could [GPT-5 mini](https://github.com/marketplace/models/azure-openai/gpt-5-mini) use its vision capabilities to extract the entire contract in one shot from the images alone, negating the need for any extraction / chunking / RAG / tools / orchestration etc?